 - Being under the influence or using or possessing alcohol or illegal drugs in the Library or on Library Property

 Violation of this policy may result in a temporary or permanent revocation of library privileges.
 At any time, law enforcement officers may be contacted.
 If the patron is a minor, a parent will be notified of the disciplinary action.

 Eating, Drinking, Smoking: Eating and drinking is not allowed in the Library.
 Smoking is prohibited in the Library.

 Pets: Working dogs are allowed in the Library.
 All other pets are prohibited.

 Cell Phones: Patrons must respect other patrons in the use of cell phones.
 Cell phones should be put on vibrate.
 Calls need to be received and made in the foyer.

-Public Internet Use: The Hot Springs Public Library provides Internet access for research and educational purposes.
+Public Internet Use: The Hot Springs Public Library provides Internet access for research, educational, and social purposes.